Adopt A Russian Blue

 Adopting a Russian Blue

-Learn about about acquiring a Russian Blue – the pros and cons of adopting versus going through a breeder, and associated costs.
+Frequently asked questions about acquiring an Russian Blue - the pros and cons of adopting versus going through a breeder, and associated costs.

 The easiest way to adopt a Russian Blue would be through a rescue that specializes in Russian Blues.
 A great place to start would be by starting a breed search on Adopt a Pet.
 The search will show you all the available Russian Blues in your area.